-Mrs J Ellwood, GRSM (Jons) DipRCM, PGCAPerf- The Royal College of Music, QTS Reading
+Mrs J Ellwood, GRSM (Hons) DipRCM, PGCAPerf- The Royal College of Music, QTS Reading

-If you like listening to music, finding out how it was written, playing or even composing your own, then Music GCSE could be for you.
+If you like listening to music, finding out how it was written, playing or even composing your own, the Music GCSE could be for you.

 You will study some of the greatest music ever written.
-The course covers pieces from the classical genre up to rock music by 'Queen', and from musicals on Broadway, to the film music 'Starwars'.
-Performing a solo and an ensemble piece and composing some of your own music make up the rest of this course.
+The course covers pieces from the classical genre up to rock music by 'Queen', and from musicals on Broadway, to the film music 'Star Wars'.
+Performing a solo and an ensemble piece and composing some of your own music make up the rest of this course playing an instrument or singing is an essential part of this course.
 Throughout the two years there will be plenty of opportunities to perform and to go to concerts and shows both locally and in London.

 This course provides an excellent foundation for careers in the music business and shows that you can work methodically and with self-discipline.